microsoft/GPS-Well-Architected-Partner-Training/2.b Well-Architected Process Guide/README.md

 ### Determine the assessment motion

-Once you have identified the target workload, you should determine if the scenario is suitable for the Go-Live assessment motion.
+Once you have identified the target workload, you should determine if the scenario is suitable for the **Go-Live assessment motion**.
 If it is, you may want to use the Well-Architected Go-Live assessment instead of the Well-Architected "Core" assessment referenced in this guide.

 You can use the following questions about the workload to help you determine the assessment motion.